-Please click on the links below to expand the boxes and find out more information about all of the amazing music enrichment opportunities on offer!
+Please click on the links below to expand the boxes and find out more information about all of the amazing music enrichment opportunities on offer.
+Additional ensembles are formed to suit the instrumentalists at College.
+Students are also encouraged to form their own ensembles; previous groups have included guitar ensemble and brass quintet.

 The Music Department offers tuition on musical instruments for all students of the College.
-Instruments offered are subject to demand, but we currently provide tuition from expert, professional musicians in: Trumpet, Trombone, Horn, Tuba, Voice, Flute, Oboe, Clarinet, Saxophone, Guitar, Bass Guitar, Violin, Viola, ‘Cello, Piano, Drums and Percussion.
+Instruments offered are subject to demand, but we currently provide tuition from expert, professional musicians in: Trumpet, Trombone, Horn, Tuba, Voice, Flute, Oboe, Clarinet, Saxophone, Guitar, Bass Guitar, Violin, Viola, ‘Cello, Piano, Drums, Bassoon and Percussion.

 If you have any enquiries about instrumental lessons, please write to email@example.com.